PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

 Read signatures of DNSKEY records directly from the backend.
 If not set and the record is not presigned, DNSKEY records will be signed directly by PDNS Authoritative.
+Please only use this if you are sure that you need it.

 .. _setting-disable-axfr: